openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 * Flexibly integrate with event producers.
 * Simplify integration to external systems.

 However, this earlier OEP explicitly leaves out of scope the specific transport and libraries used for this messaging.
-At this time, the Open edX platform still lacks a reliable way to send events to multiple consumers across services, following the publish-subscribe (pub/sub) messaging pattern.
+At the time, the Open edX platform lacked a reliable way to send events to multiple consumers across services, following the `publish-subscribe messaging pattern`_ (pub/sub).

-In other words, we have documented what we wish to do and why, but we do not yet fully have the capability to do it.
-We are missing a reliable event messaging infrastructure with `publish-subscribe messaging pattern`_ (pub/sub) capabilities.

 .. _Architecture Manifesto: https://openedx.atlassian.net/wiki/spaces/AC/pages/1074397222/Architecture+Manifesto+WIP
 .. _publish-subscribe messaging pattern: https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern